jennomics/WorkflowPaper/Genome Assembly and Annotation.md

 ##Annotation
 ###Options

-***Define annotation and describe how it works (just like you did for assembly)***
+Genome annotation is the process of predicting genes (open reading frames) within a genome sequence and attempting to assign function to those genes based on homology to known sequences.
 Note that we are not describing a genome "analysis" here.
 While genome annotation marks the final step in our data wrangling workflow, it is just the beginning of a thorough genome analysis.
-We recommend performing this step as the bare-minimum analysis required to include a very basic description of the genomic content for the genome announcement publication.
+We recommend performing this step as the bare-minimum analysis required to include a very basic description of the genomic content for a genome announcement publication.

-*There are a number of different pipelines available for annotation of bacterial genomes.
+There are a number of different pipelines available for annotation of bacterial genomes.
 These include Prokka \cite{Seemann_2014}, IMG \cite{Markowitz_2014}, RAST \cite{Overbeek_2014}, GLIMMER \cite{Delcher_2007}, PGAP \cite{Angiuoli_2008} and others.

 Each of these pipelines has advantages and disadvantages, and each will give slightly different results.
 Here we recommend RAST since it is web-based, easy to use, returns results within hours, and provides a convenient toolbox for analyzing the results.
 However, RAST annotations are very difficult to submit to NCBI so we recommend allowing NCBI to re-annotate the genome with PGAP upon submission.
 Also, we recommend reporting the annotation results from the PGAP annotation in the genome announcement (for consistency.)
 Why do we also run a RAST annotation?
 Because we are impatient and we like to see results right away.
 We do not like having to wait for the NCBI sumbission process to be completed before we start exploring our data.